 Since this stitch is actually a variety of fly stitch it is very versatile.
 Italian border stitch can also be worked in a line, arranged in patterns or worked in a circle to create disk-like flowers.

 You can easily add beads with this stitch.
-Since the stitch can be opened out to form a V there are countless geometric patterns too.
+Since you can open the stitch out to form a V, there are countless geometric patterns too.
 You can also use it to hold down a thicker thread or ribbon, or weave a thin ribbon through the spokes.

 How to work Italian Border Stitch